My Linux preferences

 As for the touchscreen?
 Welp, that thing actually wasn't as "functional" as I thought.
 Even with Gnome 3 (and various touchscreen setups), only one finger was recognized, which nuked my chances at properly playing PPSSPP on my 5485 with the touchscreen (which is something I LIKED to do at that time, and I mostly play Gran Turismo PSP on my G710EAW nowadays).
 And so, the 5485 was returned to Windows 10, where it would eventually die.
 That said, at that time (somewhere around 2021‐2022 I suppose?), I also started following Luke Smith, leading to me getting a Thinkpad X220 (which has since been sold by the time I wrote this, that laptop is SHIT) and diving to Artix from there.

-I (and Luke Smith as well btw) also forgot to mention that Arch Linux (and the AUR by extension) does not separate proprietary software from the rest of their repos.
+I (and Luke Smith as well, by the way) also forgot to mention that Arch Linux (and the AUR by extension) does not separate proprietary software from the rest of their repos.
 For example, Arch extra contains Discord & Vivaldi; with multilib having Steam.
 As for AUR...
 I dunno.
 I think Chrome & Spotify topped the list but there are more I'm not aware of.
 But then again you can just not install them so it isn't that much of an issue.

 21/4/2026 Update : Certain Arch Linux contributors (Dylan M. Taylor & Allan McRae) planned to add age tracking to archinstall (archive.org) and pacman (archive.org).
 In addition, some Arch Linux contributors has shown hostility against XLibre (archive.org).